-The “Shroud” is a piece of cloth approximately 14 feet long by 3.5 feet wide.
+The Shroud of Turin is a piece of cloth approximately fourteen feet long by three and a half feet wide.
 Historically, it first appears in the mid-fourteenth century (c.
 A.D.
-1360 Ibid.).
-Shortly after it was first displayed, a French bishop branded it as a fraud.
+1360).
+Shortly after it was first displayed, a French bishop branded it as a fraud (Ibid.).

 Is it not strange that there is no historical record of this supposedly amazing burial cloth until thirteen hundred years after the death of Christ?
 Is it not significant that the early disciples, who retrieved the Lord’s body, never made the claim that they had this cloth with the very image of their Master?